hoangduytran/blender-manual/manual/editors/asset_browser.rst

 Asset Browser
 *************

-This section describes the *Asset Browser*, which is the main interface for organizing and using assets.
+The *Asset Browser* is the main interface for organizing and using assets.

-The Asset Browser was introduced in Blender 3.0, and will be improved and expanded over multiple upcoming releases.

 .. seealso::